Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Equality of the limiting speeds: proof of Lemma

 We will be working with three different scales $h_k\ll H_k\ll \mathbf{H}_k$ where $k\in\mathcal{S}$, an unbounded subset of $\NN$.
 Our goal will be to prove that there exists $\varepsilon>0$ such that

-which is a contradiction with the definition of $v_+.$ Here it is crucial that in the definition of $v_+$ we used a liminf, because we will only manage to show a limit on the subsequence given by $(\mathbf{H}_k)_{k\in\mathcal{S}}.$ In practice, what we try to do is to delay particles to the left on these scales.
+which is a contradiction with the definition of $v_+$ (recall definitions \eqref{D:d:Ap}).
+Here it is crucial that in the definition of $v_+$ we used a liminf, because \eqref{D:e:contradiction} only provides a limit on the subsequence given by $(\mathbf{H}_k)_{k\in\mathcal{S}}.$ In practice, what we try to do is to delay random walks on these scales, meaning that we give an upper bound for their average speeds that is away from $v_+$.
 In order to do that, we adapt notions of traps and threats introduced in \cite{BHT}.
-However, in \cite{BHT}, traps and threats automatically imply delays on account of the fundamental monotonicity property that we discussed in Remark \ref{r:monotonicity_BHT}.
-Here, we will have to work more to get delays, using Assumption \ref{a:uniform_ellipticity} and the much weaker coalescing property \eqref{e:coupling_property}. \begin{itemize}[leftmargin=*] \item We are first going to define a notion of traps: a trapped point will correspond to an area in space-time where a particle runs an increased risk of being delayed at scale $h_k$: see Section \ref{ss:traps}. \item However, the probability for a point to be trapped, though larger than $1/2$, will not be arbitrarily close to $1$.
-In order to increase that probability, we will therefore look for trapped points among a large number $r$ of points, and we will define a notion of threatened points for when we can find one.
-We will be able to make the probability for a point to be threatened arbitrarily close to $1$ by choosing $r$ large enough: see Proposition \ref{p:threats_proba}.
-The interest for our purpose of delaying particles is that a particle near a threatened point runs an increased risk of being delayed at scale $H_k=rh_k$: see Section \ref{ss:delays}. \item The problem now is that although a fixed point has a high probability of being threatened, we have to make sure that the points actually encountered along the way of our random walker are threatened.
-We will show that for a good choice of our third set of scales $\mathbf{H}_k$, with a high probability, half of the points encountered are indeed threatened: see Section \ref{ss:threatened_paths}. \item Finally, using Assumption \ref{a:uniform_ellipticity}, we will argue that with probability at least $\gamma$, a particle running the risk of being delayed is actually delayed.
-Combined with the previous points, we will be able to get a delay at scale $\mathbf{H}_k$: see Section \ref{ss:delays}. \end{itemize}
+However, in \cite{BHT}, traps and threats automatically imply delays on account of the fundamental monotonicity property that we discussed in Remark \ref{D:r:monotonicity_BHT}.
+Here, we will have to work more to get delays, using the much weaker coalescing property \eqref{D:e:coupling_property} along with Assumption \ref{D:a:uniform_ellipticity}. \begin{itemize}[leftmargin=*] \item We are first going to define a notion of traps: a trapped point will correspond to an area in space-time where a random walk runs an increased risk of being delayed at scale $h_k$: see Section \ref{D:ss:traps}. \item However, the probability for a point to be trapped, although it is at least $1/2$, will not be arbitrarily close to $1$.
+In order to increase that probability, we will look for trapped points among a large number $r$ of points along a segment rooted at a fixed point, and we will say that this latter point is threatened when we can find at least one trapped point.
+We will be able to show that a point is threatened with probability close to $1$ by choosing $r$ large enough: see Proposition \ref{D:p:threats_proba}.
+The interest for our purpose of delaying random walks is that a random walk near a threatened point runs an increased risk of being delayed at scale $H_k=rh_k$: see Section \ref{D:ss:delays}. \item The problem now is that although a fixed point has a high probability of being threatened, we have to make sure that a lot of the points actually encountered by our random walk are near threatened points.
+We will show that for a good choice of our third set of scales $(\mathbf{H}_k)$, with a high probability, half of the points encountered are indeed near a threatened point: see Section \ref{D:ss:threatened_paths}. \item Finally, using Assumption \ref{D:a:uniform_ellipticity}, we will argue that with probability at least $\gamma$, a random walk running the risk of being delayed is actually delayed.
+Combined with the previous points, we will be able to get a delay at scale $\mathbf{H}_k$: see Section \ref{D:ss:delays}. \end{itemize} Although it is a bit premature, we refer the reader to Figure \ref{D:f:density} for an illustration of this line of reasoning.